Top Data Challenge Facing Advisors

 Let’s consider a typical day in the life of an investment advisor.
 As part of their range of client activities, an advisor evaluates or makes five investment recommendations each day.
 This advisor’s dealer has an open architecture product shelf of approximately 35,000 investment fund products.

 To meet the Care Obligation under Reg BI, this advisor must consider a minimum of six data or suitability fields when considering reasonably available alternatives (RAA) including fees, risk, performance, time horizon, share class and fund series.
-This will require processing over 1,000,000 data points daily (5 recommendations x 35,000 products x 6 suitability points).
+This will require processing over 1 million data points every day (5 recommendations x 35,000 products x 6 suitability points).

 Every industry faces enormous challenges in converting this growing volume of data into actionable insights.
 The wealth industry, already awash in data, is at the forefront of this data explosion.
 There are two strategies to tackle this new regulatory challenge: introduce new manual processes or leverage technology.